onja-org/w2_css_js_mini_project/README.md

 - **Spacing**: Padding, margins, gap sizes
 - **Visual Effects**: Gradients, shadows, borders, animations
 - **Hover States**: How elements respond to mouse interaction
+- **Music Selection**: Which songs you include in the playlist (Make sure to update the JavaScript file later to match your choices!
+We'll remind you in the next stage.)

 **Layout Requirements**:
 - Use CSS Grid or Flexbox for main layout